Family wins court case over Staffordshire landfill site emissions

 After considering the evidence, Mr Justice Fordham ruled "real and significant change" was required "as a matter of urgency".

+While he said he would not rule if there was a current breach by the watchdog, he said he was "not satisfied, on the evidence, that the EA has yet addressed its legal duties in the way that it must".

-He called on the Environment Agency to implement to reduce off-site odours and to cut daily H2S levels to a safe level by January 2022, to meet the same standards set out by authorities in the United States.
+The judge called on the Environment Agency to reduce off-site odours and to cut daily H2S levels to a safe level by January 2022, to meet the same standards set out by authorities in the United States.

-The judge also said the regulator needed to implement Public Health England's advice regarding the site.
+He also said the regulator needed to implement Public Health England's advice regarding the site.

 He said the measures should "make a very real difference so far as the air which Mathew (and his community) breathes".

-Speaking afterwards, the family's solicitor Rebekah Carrier, said it had been a "David and Goliath case, where a mother has faced up to the government agency which is supposed to protect public health and yet has failed so badly to do so."
+Speaking afterwards, the family's solicitor Rebekah Carrier, said it had been a "David and Goliath case, where a mother has faced up to the government agency which is supposed to protect public health and yet has failed so badly to do so".

 She said that if the Environment Agency failed to take the action set out by the court then further legal action might be taken.